 Multi-modal translation is a sub-challenge in multi-modal machine learning, involving the translation of one modality to another.
 Some applications of multi-modal translation involve speech synthesis, video description, and cross-modal retrieval.
 Image and video captioning is a particularly popular problem, with large multi-modal datasets available.

-Multi-modal translation can be categorized into example-based, and generative approaches (Baltru\vsaitis et al., 2017).
+Multi-modal translation can be categorized into example-based, and generative approaches (Baltruv saitis, Ahuja, and Morency 2017).